dwmkerr/sharpshell/docs/context-menu.md

 https://referencesource.microsoft.com/#System.Windows.Forms/winforms/Managed/System/WinForms/ToolStripManager.cs,54f03ea0326af803,references

+There are more details on this issue at: https://github.com/dwmkerr/sharpshell/issues/328

 ## Troubleshooting

 **I cannot see the context menu extension, or it does not activate properly, when the user has selected more than 15 items**